State Executive Nondefense or "Failure to Defend"

 - In this 2006 article published in the Yale Law Review, Professor William Marshall of University of North Carolina School of Law examines the state experience with diffused executive power, focusing specifically on the office of state attorneys general.
-Professor Marshall argues that the state model of an independent attorney general has been effective in providing an intrabranch check on state executive power and the article examines whether the federal government should adopt this model.
+Professor Marshall argues that the state model of an independent attorney general has been effective in providing an intrabranch check on state executive power and examines whether the federal government should adopt this model.
 As part of this analysis, Professor Marshall looks at the ability of a state attorney general to exercise independent legal judgment in litigation, and whether a state attorney general is obliged to provide a defense for agency clients he/she may deem in violation of the law.

 Jeremy Girton, Note, The Attorney General Veto, 114 COLUMBIA L. REV. 1783 (2014).

 National Association of Attorneys General, September 2009 Ethics Update Presented by National State Attorneys General Program Director James E. Tierney.

 - Director James E. Tierney leads this 2009 ethics training at NAAG's annual meeting.
 The training focuses on an attorney general's refusal to defend laws and cases.
 The training includes a Q&A session between Director Tierney and participating attorneys general and former attorneys general.

 - To view the video, please click here